HANDS:

 05

-Mastering that balance between awareness and timelessness may be one of the most valuable skills we can develop: the art lies in knowing when to honour its passing—and when to forget it altogether.
+Mastering that balance between awareness and timelessness may be one of the most valuable skills we can develop.
+The art lies in knowing when to honour the passing of time — and when to forget it altogether.